ondras12345/AlarmClock/docs/manual.md

 For info about available commands, type `help`.

+For information on how to interact with the CLI programmatically, see documentation of `AlarmClockCLI` class.

 ## Error codes
 When a command is executed, it prints a hexadecimal error code.
 If everything is ok, 'err 0x0: OK' should be printed.